 You’ll pass ponies.
 A nature-made balance beam.
 And jaw-dropping views literally as far as the eye could see.
 But don’t expect the kids not to complain.
 While it’s gorgeous, it’s also a lot of walking.
 And as much as hiking inspires a grasp of the forest for the trees, sometimes kids can get a little stuck in the trees.
 A snack or two to keep one foot moving in front of the other is not a terrible idea.
 The hike is very do-able for 5-year-olds and older, though, for younger kids, you may want to bring a stroller (or be prepared for frequent play breaks or short spurts of carrying them).

 But once you arrive, nobody is immune to that view.
 Downtown?
 See it.
 Century City?
 Over there.
 Hollywood Sign?
 Can almost touch it.
 It’s a collective breath-taker.
 Have your i-phones ready.

-Hate to say it, but car break-ins are not unusual here.
+Insiders Tip: Hate to say it, but car break-ins are not unusual here.
 Carry a credit card (for Trails, finally moved on from their cash-only days) in your pocket, fanny pack it if you have to (it’s a look), just go minimal.
-Leave the goods at home.
+Leave your valuables at home.